1st night in Villaverde-La Oliva > Hotel Rural Mahoh

 Combine with other islands

 The Guanches were the ancient inhabitants of the Canary Islands until the arrival of the Spaniards.
-The Guanche population is of Berber origin and it is assumed that they arrived on the islands around 1800 years ago.
+The Guanche population is of Berber origin, and it is assumed that they arrived on the islands around 1800 years ago.
 They developed differently on each island, so they have been given different names depending on the island: Benahoritas on La Palma; Bimbaches on El Hierro; Guanches on Tenerife and La Gomera…

 The Tindaya Mountain is located in the north of the island of Fuerteventura.
 Cave engravings dating back to pre-Hispanic times have been found at its base.
 They consist of geometric figures and animals carved into the rock.
-It is believed that these engravings had a religious significance for the ancient inhabitants of the island.
+It is believed that these engravings had a religious meaning for the ancient inhabitants of the island.

 In their journeys on foot with their herds, they used paths and trails previously marked by the animals.
 They used these trails to reach places suitable for grazing, crossed deep ravines and maintained relations with the various menceyatos of each island.